 Every Company must hold a minimum of two meetings of its Board of Directors each year in such a manner that the minimum gap between both the meetings is not less than 90 days.

 The Annual Compliances of a Small Company

 Receipt of MBP -1

-- The first Compliances of Small Company suggest that In each financial year, every director of the company in the First Meeting of the Board of Director shall disclose his interest in other entities.
+- The first Compliances of Small Company suggest that In each financial year, every director of the company in the First Meeting of the Board of Directors shall disclose his interest in other entities.

-- Every Director will be required to submit with the Company a fresh MBP-1, whenever there is a change in Director’s interest from the earlier given MBP-1.
+- Every Director will be required to submit with the Company a fresh MBP-1, whenever there is a change in the Director’s interest from the earlier given MBP-1.
 Therefore, it should be mandatory for each n every director.